 I’ll just make a list, some of these things are not so bad and kind of a fundamental feature of what rangefinders are, I’ll just mention and share my thoughts on everything.

-Remember this is compared to other cameras, not necessarily compared to older Leicas.
-Basically, how does the $9k Leica stack up to something like a Sony A7rV, minus IBIS, AF, and other video features you wouldn’t expect to see in a Leica M11.
+Remember, this is compared to other cameras, not necessarily compared to older Leicas.
+How does the $9k Leica stack up to something like a Sony A7rV, minus IBIS, AF, and other video features you wouldn’t expect to see in a Leica M11.

 1. Packaging

-The box and the packaging are not very good (Sorry don’t have any pictures, the box is not with me).
+The box and the packaging are not very good (Sorry, I don’t have any pictures, the box is not with me).

-Leica historically has always had nice boxes and packaging.
-I get they are maybe trying to save on materials and waste even though paper and cardboard are mostly renewable resources, but it feels like they didn’t even try.
-After only a few months the outer casing box is already starting to come unglued and fall apart, not only that, it’s built with very thin cheap paper which is extremely easy to tear.
+Historically, Leica has always had nice boxes and packaging.
+Maybe they are trying to save on materials and waste even though paper and cardboard are mostly renewable resources, but it feels like they didn’t even try.
+After only a few months, the outer casing box is already starting to come unglued and fall apart.
+Not only that, it’s built with very thin, cheap paper that is extremely easy to tear.

-The inner box is just cheap cardboard and it all feels like it was designed by an intern working from home while binge-watching Netflix.
-It’s overall very disappointing.
-It’s a box yeah, but anytime you buy a luxury product (as people call these cameras), it always has a nice box and packaging.
+The inner box is just cheap cardboard, and it all feels like it was designed by an intern working from home while binge-watching Netflix.
+Overall, it’s very disappointing.
+It’s a box, yeah, but anytime you buy a luxury product (as people call these cameras), it always has a nice box and packaging.

 If you think I’m being too harsh here, go look at the Fujifilm X-H2s and the whole unboxing and packaging experience that comes with that camera.
-Fujifilm is getting very close to Apple when it comes to making you feel like you have a special product and how good their accessories feel.
+Fujifilm is getting very close to Apple regarding making you feel like you have a special product and how good their accessories feel.
 Leica is not even close here.

 Leica feels about on par with a DJI product.
 I’m not kidding.
 It’s sad.